 Does the course give you accommodation help?

-The school that you eventually choose should be sympathetic to the fact that you are moving to a new country to study and therefore need all the help you can get.
+The school you eventually choose should be sympathetic to the fact that you are moving to a new country to study and therefore need all the help you can get.

 Does the course give you student visa help?

 Some countries may require you to get a student visa.
 Ask the school if one can be arranged for the countries where they run face-to-face courses.

 EBC has a one-year student visa study programme for Spain.
 The student visa has an option that allows part-time work if a language school registers you with the employment authorities.
 You get the Spanish student visa programme with our face-to-face and online TEFL courses.
 If you take the online course, you can do the course first and then get a student visa.
 This means that you do not have to pay for your student visa when you pay for the course.
 You can delay paying for your student visa until a time that best suits you.
 Taking the online option can save you up to 3,500 Euros.

 Extra-curricular activities and the fun factor